Nowadays, when there's a problem we always jump to find the "quick fix"

 Ok, we get it sipping on plain beet juice isn't everyone's cup of tea (or should I say cup of beets?).
 If taste is the problem, try masking the taste by adding one cup of beet juice to you're post-workout smoothie!
 You will get the same benefits plus a great taste.

-Water is such a simple drink, yet it is complex enough to treat a great list of ailments, including elevated blood pressure.
+Water is such a simple drink, yet it is complex enough to treat a great list of ailments, while it might not instantly lower blood pressure, it does help to decrease blood pressure.
 With its endless beneficial qualities, it’s a shame so many people do not get enough of water throughout the day to be considered well-hydrated.
 In fact, many people are chronically dehydrated, which can wreak havoc on the body’s blood pressure.
 Chronic dehydration reduces the body’s ability to transport blood efficiently, forcing blood vessels to constrict in an effort to conserve water usually lost through everyday functions like sweating and urination.
 The constricted blood vessels taxes your body’s ability to pump blood effectively, which results in elevated blood pressure.

 Of all the drinks on this list, water is the cheapest and healthiest option.
 We have all heard the call to drink eight glasses per day.
 However, there is an easier and more practical way to get enough water and relieve dehydration.
 Buy a stylish water bottle and be sure to transport it with you wherever you go.
 A good rule of thumb is to refill an 18-ounce bottle four to five times a day to stay well hydrated.